-Typhoid Fever (Enteric Fever) caused by Salmonella typhi.
+Typhoid Fever (Enteric Fever)

-NOTE: The efficacy of ciprofloxacin in the eradication of the chronic typhoid carrier state has not been demonstrated.
+Ciprofloxacin Tablets, USP are indicated in adult patients for treatment of typhoid fever (enteric fever) caused by Salmonella typhi.
+The efficacy of ciprofloxacin in the eradication of the chronic typhoid carrier state has not been demonstrated.

-Uncomplicated Cervical and Urethral Gonorrhea due to Neisseria gonorrhoeae.
+Uncomplicated Cervical and Urethral Gonorrhea

-Complicated Urinary Tract Infections and Pyelonephritis due to Escherichia coli.
+Complicated Urinary Tract Infections and Pyelonephritis

-Inhalational Anthrax (post-exposure): To reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.
+Ciprofloxacin Tablets, USP are indicated in adults and pediatric patients from birth to 17 years of age for inhalational anthrax (post-exposure) to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

 If anaerobic organisms are suspected of contributing to the infection, appropriate therapy should be administered.
 Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing infection and to determine their susceptibility to ciprofloxacin.
 Therapy with Ciprofloxacin Tablets, USP may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.
 As with other drugs, some isolates of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with ciprofloxacin.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.